shreyas-makes/ghost-in-a-shell/docs/spike-x6-split-topology-inference.md

 - cwd targets
 - visible tab and surface titles

-But a real user test with a `1 tab / 5 split` arrangement showed a remaining failure:
+But a real user test with a `1 tab / 5 split` arrangement originally showed a remaining failure:

 - the saved snapshot captures the correct number of panes
 - restore recreates the right number of panes
 - restore does **not** recreate the exact split arrangement

-The current saved model only persists a flat pane list, not a split tree.
-This spike investigates whether Ghostty exposes enough information to derive the split topology anyway.
+The current saved model only persists a flat pane list plus topology hints, not a true split tree.
+This spike investigates whether Ghostty exposes enough information to derive the split topology anyway and whether that is sufficient for useful reconstruction.

 ## Goal